High-Risk Pregnancy Care in Reston & Dulles

-The term “high risk pregnancy” refers to a pregnancy that has an increased potential for complications that could affect the mother and/or baby.
-A normal, healthy delivery is entirely possible despite a high risk pregnancy, but it requires special monitoring and attention.
+The term “high-risk pregnancy” refers to a pregnancy that has an increased potential for complications that could affect the mother and/or baby.
+Normal, healthy delivery is entirely possible despite a high-risk pregnancy, but it requires special monitoring and attention.

 Preterm labor occurs when a woman goes into labor before the 37th week.
 Babies who are born prematurely may not have developed fully and could be at risk for health problems.
 While there isn’t one main cause of premature labor, doctors will look for any abnormalities of the cervix and certain vaginal bacterial infections.

 Preeclampsia is a dangerous condition for mother and baby.
 It causes the blood vessels to constrict, increasing blood pressure and potentially reducing blood flow to vital organs such as the liver, kidneys, and brain.
 Instances of preeclampsia are reduced in women who are a healthy weight, eat a nutritious diet and get regular exercise.

 Pregnant women who have never had diabetes before can develop gestational diabetes.
 The increased blood sugar levels can lead to the baby being born too big.
 Although gestational diabetes may disappear after delivery, it is important that symptoms are managed.

 High-Risk Pregnancy Factors

 If a woman exhibits one or a combination of several of the following factors, their pregnancy may be considered high risk:

 - Maternal Age.
 Women who are under 17 or over 35 years of age have a greater risk of complications than those between 17 and 35.
 Those risks increase even more once a woman is 40 or older.